AustralianSynchrotron/openday-scavenger/README.md

 ### Step 6: Growing your Puzzle
 The steps above are only the beginning of your puzzle implementation journey.
 You will most likely want to serve rendered web pages, possibly dynamic content via JavaScript and more.

 The `demo` example in the repository uses a folder called `static` to host static assets such as the puzzle html page and jinja2 to render the page.
+Feel free to use this code as a starting point for your own puzzle.

 ### Step 7: Submitting a Puzzle Answer
 At some point your puzzle will need to submit the visitor's answer and display whether it is correct or not.
 This is accomplished by sending a `POST` request to the endpoint `/submission` with the following content encoded as `multipart/form-data`: